flightphp/core/README.md

 # TODO

 Update tests
 Implements new tests
-Remove third paramaters in Flight::route(), merge it with the $config paramaters and replace the implementation with a middleware
 Change README to point to aleferri/flight instead of mikecao/flight (if he doesn't want to merge) Describe the change

 # What is Flight?